 Being an overweight smoker increases the risk of balding by 6 fold. [ref]

-Korean red ginseng has been shown in a study to increase hair density and thickness.[ref]
+Korean red ginseng has shown in a study to increase hair density and thickness.[ref]
 The study didn’t really say whether the hair loss was due to male pattern baldness or an autoimmune alopecia cause.